-State Fire Marshal names new fire safety division director
+State fire marshal names new Fire Safety Division director

-“The Fire Safety Division intersects with the fire service, the public, and regulated industries on a daily basis to protect the Commonwealth’s communities,” State Fire Marshal Ostroskey said.
-“Brian’s extensive background in fire safety, prevention, and protection make him uniquely suited to lead the Division, and it’s a great pleasure to welcome him to our team.”
+“The Fire Safety Division intersects with the fire service, the public, and regulated industries on a daily basis to protect the Commonwealth’s communities,” Ostroskey said.
+“Brian’s extensive background in fire safety, prevention and protection make him uniquely suited to lead the division, and it’s a great pleasure to welcome him to our team.”

 The Fire Safety Division is one of four divisions within the Department of Fire Services.
 Its staff conduct and coordinate code compliance and enforcement, fire data collection and reporting, public education, licensing and certification, and other vital functions.